You’ve learned about what you need to secure a mortgage , now it’s time to think about how you will manage said mortgage.

 An offset account is one option to consider, it reduces the amount of interest charged to your loan.
 This can lead to thousands of dollars in savings and help you pay off your loan sooner.

 In this article we explain mortgage offset accounts in plain English and detail the benefits and potential issues associated with linking an offset account to your home loan.
-This backgrounder will equip you to do further research on the subject without wanting to tear your hair out (consequently half our team happens to be bald now…).
+This backgrounder will equip you to do further research on the subject without wanting to tear your hair out .
 So without further ado, let’s dive in.

 What is a mortgage offset account?

 An offset account is a standard transaction or savings account (a.k.a an everyday bank account) linked to your home loan.
-This connection is beneficial because the sum in your offset account serves to minimise the amount of interest charged to your loan.
+This connection is beneficial because the balance in your offset account serves to reduce the amount of interest charged to your loan.

 How does this work?
 An offset account is linked to your mortgage and thus your lender will consider both sums when calculating interest.
 The formula for a 100% offset account would be: mortgage sum minus offset sum equals the amount you pay interest on.
 So if you had a $500,000 mortgage but had $50,000 in your offset account then you would only pay interest on $450,000.
-By paying less interest your payments make a bigger dent in your principle loan (the sum of money you borrowed in the first place), meaning you can pay off your mortgage more quickly.
+By paying less interest your repayments make a bigger dent in your principle loan (the amount you borrowed in the first place), meaning you can pay off your mortgage more quickly.

 Head still reeling?